RichardMarks/Pixie/README.md

 ## Changes:

+### Update 4
+ + Backwards-compatibility-breaking-change: Refactored all of Pixie into the pixie namespace.
+   To get your old code to work you need to just use a using namespace pixie statement or prefix anything from Pixie with the pixie:: qualifier.

+### Update 3
  + Merged in 'BleedingEdge' version of PixieLib from Mattias Gustavsson

+### Update 2
  + PixieFGT completely refactored and now faster and has the ability to process multiple fonts via an XML configuration file.
 Will document the XML format soon.
  + Added New Sample (See Sample4_Snake directory)
  + (Ignore Sample5_SpaceShooter directory for now.
 It is incomplete.)

+### Update 1
  + Native MSVC 2008 Express vcproj and sln files
  + PixieFGT updated to use Array instead of now-non-existing DynamicArray.
  + Slight modifications to PixieLib to reduce excess warnings given by MSVC 2008 Express

 =======================
 ## Original readme.txt